emacsmirror/repo-grep/README.md

 Feel free to use, fork, or adapt it as needed.

 If you find `repo-grep` helpful, feel free to star the repository or recommend it to others who work with Emacs.

+## Security

+Only local operations are performed; no remote code execution or data transmission.
+Inputs to external commands are carefully sanitised to prevent shell injection.
+Please review the code before use and report any security concerns.